mromanello/ADA-DHOxSS/data/README.md

 Edge attributes:
 * *e_price*: price of the transaction in ETH.
 Note that in the undirected network, this is the sum of the prices of all transactions which occurred between two users.
 * *e_timestamp*: time elapsed from the beginning of the year 1970 (Unix standard time) in hundredths of seconds.
-Thus, if you divide by 100*3600*24*365, the integer part of the result will be the number of years to add to 1970 to know the year when the transaction took place.
+Thus, if you divide by 100 (recover seconds) times 3600 (seconds in an hour) times 24 (hours in a day) times 365 (days in a year), the integer part of the result will be the number of years to add to 1970 to know the year when the transaction took place.
 * *e_artwork*: id of the exchanged artwork.
 An artwork can be exchanged multiple times.

 Reference paper: https://arxiv.org/abs/1907.07758.